 Provide assistance to trafficked persons identified among migrants/refugees.
 Trafficking victims (men, women, boys and girls) may need a raft of services to assist them in their recovery.
 Assistance that addresses these recovery needs should be available to all trafficking victims.
 At a minimum, this assistance should include safe housing, material and psychological support, access to medical services, translation and interpretation services where appropriate, counseling on legal rights and their eligibility for services.

 Coordinate protection efforts across different fields of work and “statuses”.
 It is important that victims do not suffer as a result of a “status-based approach” whereby they must fit their needs and access their rights according to only one status – as a migrant, refugee or victim of trafficking.
 Protection efforts should be integrated in such a way that trafficked migrants/refugees can leverage assistance and protection to meet their individual needs.
-Organizations and institutions must increasingly coordinate their efforts such that they complement one another in offering protection to this specific group with their often multi-layered and overlapping “identities” and “statuses”.
+Organizations and institutions must increasingly coordinate their efforts such that they complement one another in offering protection.

 Identify ways to prevent TIP among migrants/refugees.
 Both the journey/flight and the refugee setting (whether in formal or informal camps or as urban refugees) may expose trafficking victims to human trafficking and measures must be put in place to prevent this additional exploitation.